Evolution of the Ionizing Photon Luminosity Function: Science Objectives

-We note that to date no measurement of the actual shape of the spectral energy distribution attenuation below 912 \AA\ has ever been made.
-The expectation is that it follows the absorption cross-section opacity, $\propto (\lambda/\lambda_{edge})^3$ -- neglecting order unity Gaunt factor variations with respect to wavelength \citep{Gaunt1930, Karzas1961, Verner1996, Janicki1990}).
+We note that to date no measurement of the actual shape of the SED below 912 \AA\ has ever been made.
+The expectation is it will follow the shape of the intrinsic galactic SED as attenuated by a neutral hydrogen absorption cross-section, $\propto (\lambda/\lambda_{edge})^3$ -- neglecting order unity Gaunt factor variations with respect to wavelength \citep{Gaunt1930, Karzas1961, Verner1996, Janicki1990}).

 However, recent calculations by \citet{Simmonds2024}, following \citet{Inoue2010, Inoue2011}, have shown that nebular emission in the form of free - bound transitions (free electrons recombining directly to $n =$ 1 level of hydrogen) can contribute to a flux excess just shortward of the ionization edge at 912 \AA, dubbed the Lyman bump.
 The presence of a Lyman bump makes the use of the 900 \AA\ region to determine the fraction of ionizing photons that escape from star-forming galaxies problematic.

 Variations in dust opacity are also expected to produce attenuation deviations from $\lambda^3$ due to variations in the real and imaginary parts of the dielectic functions adopted for graphite and amorphous silicates \citep{Weingartner2001, Draine2003}.
+The relative contribution of hard and soft ionizing sources to the aggregate stellar population (x-ray binaries, stripped stars, Wolf-Rayet stars, OB stars, alpha-enhanced, hot star binaries...) can also influence the intrinsic SED \citep{Hovis-Afflerbach2025, Byrne2025} as well as the ionized and neutral contributions of helium absorption to the attenuation.

-Moreover, the escape of ionizing radiation measured just below the edge does not fully account for the escape faction integrated over the whole \lyc\ emitting portion of a galaxy's SED.
+These effects are important to account for because the escape of ionizing radiation measured just below the edge does not fully account for the escape faction integrated over the whole \lyc\ emitting portion of a galaxy's SED.
 The integrated escape fraction (\fec) depends upon the detailed distribution of the neutral fractions of hydrogen ($\chi_{HI} = \frac{N_{HI}}{N_{H}^{tot}}$), helium ($\chi_{HeI} = \frac{N_{HeI}}{N_{He}^{tot}}$), and dust variation in the galaxy's circumgalactic medium.
 Elementary calculations show that it is possible for the ``edge'' escape fraction, \fen $<$ 1\%, while the integrated \fec\ $\sim$ 10\% \citep{McCandliss2017}.
 Hence, a secondary objective of this study is to characterize the shape of the ionizing continuum below the hydrogen ionization edge to fully account for the sources of the MIB.